synfron/ReshaperForBurp/docs/Rules.md

 #### Fields

 Set Event Direction - Request or Response.

+### Set Encoding

+Set the encoding used to read and write bytes of the HTTP request or response body.

+#### Fields

+Encoding - The charset/encoding of the file (e.g. uft-8).
+Supports variable tags.

 ### Set Value